bigbluebutton/bbb-install/README.md

   * a e-mail addres for Let's Encrypt, and
   * a secret key (it can be 8 to 16 character random string that you create).

-With the above information, you can setup a TURN server for BigBlueButton using the command:
+With the above information, you can setup a TURN server for BigBlueButton using `bbb-install.sh` as follows

 ~~~
 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -c <FQDN>:<SECRET> -e <EMAIL>
 ~~~

+Note, we've omitted the `-v xenial-200` option, which causes `bbb-install.sh` to just install and cofigure coturn.
 For example, using `turn.example.com` as the FQDN, `1234abcd` as the shared secret, and `info@example.com` as the email addres, you can setup a TURN server for BigBlueButton using the command

 ~~~
 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -c turn.example.com:1234abcd -e info@example.com
 ~~~

-`bbb-install.sh` will use Let's Encrypt to configure coturn to use a SSL certificate.
-This will enable the BigBlueButton client to attempt access the BigBlueButton server using the TURN server on port 443 via TCP/IP.
+`bbb-install.sh` uses Let's Encrypt to configure coturn to use a SSL certificate.
+With a SSL certificate in place, coturn can relay access to your BigBlueButton server via TCP/IP on port 443.
+This means if a user is behind a restrictive firewall that blocks all outgoing UDP connections, the TURN server can accept connections from the user via TCP/IP on port 443 and relay the data to your BigBlueButton server via UDP.

 With the TURN server in place, you can configure your BigBlueButton server to use the TURN server by running the `bbb-install.sh` command again and adding the same `-c <FQDN>:<SECRET>`.
 For example,